Omega 3 Foods & Recipes

 Satiety Response to Omega-3 Fatty Acids

-Although omega-3s are essential, we only have a relatively weak satiety response to foods and meals that contain more of them, based on our satiety analysis
+Although omega-3s are essential, we have a relatively weak satiety response to foods and meals that contain more of them, based on our satiety analysis

 People consuming more omega-3-rich foods tend to consume around 5% fewer calories than those who consume less foods high in omega-3s.